xxinranr/COMP90042_2025/README.md

 ## <img src="https://em-content.zobj.net/source/whatsapp/390/clipboard_1f4cb.png" width="30" /> 6.
 Peer Review
+The peer review will start **from the 22nd of May to the 28th of May**.

-The peer review process will be shared in Week 8.
+The peer review procedure will be shared in Week 9.